Orchid Care 101: Your Guide to Growing Orchids

 - Those ready for more challenging orchids can seek out specialty nurseries, plant shows, florists, or shop online.
 Some may require specialty equipment like heat lamps or a greenhouse, so know the requirements before buying.

-Click here to take a virtual tour of the Akatsuka Orchid Gardens in Hilo, Hawaii (shown above).
+Take a virtual tour of the Akatsuka Orchid Gardens in Hilo, Hawaii (shown above).

-Basic Orchid Care Tips
+Basic Orchid Care 101 Growing Tips

 - If your orchid is already potted and healthy, don’t make any changes to the pot or potting medium when you bring it home.
 A happy orchid doesn’t need a new pot.
 If it’s still thriving in a few years, then you can look into re-potting.